codership/documentation/galeracluster/source/autoeviction.rst

   The default value is ``PT30S``.

-- :ref:`evs.evict <evs.evict>` This sets the point where the cluster triggers manual eviction to a certain node value.
-Setting this parameter as an empty string causes it to clear the evict list on the node where it is set.
+- :ref:`evs.evict <evs.evict>`  If set to the gcomm UUID of some node, that node will be evicted from the cluster.
+Setting this parameter to an empty string causes the eviction list to be cleared on the node where it is set.

 - :ref:`evs.auto_evict <evs.auto_evict>`  This sets the number of entries allowed for a delayed node before Auto Eviction takes place.
 Setting this to ``0`` disables the Auto Eviction protocol on the node, though the node will continue to monitor node response times.